carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 confusion_df.columns.name = 'Predicted Label'
 ```

 We can then use the `heatmap` function from seaborn to create a nice visualization of the confusion matrix.

-- the `annot=True` parameter here will put the numbers from the confusion matrix in the heatmap.
+- the `annot=True` parameter here will put the numbers from the confusion matrix in the heatmap
- - the `fmt=3g' will display the values with 3 significant digits
+ - the `fmt=3g` will display the values with 3 significant digits

 ```python
 sns.heatmap(confusion_df, annot=True)